 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Fit part-time study around work through face-to-face sessions and e-learning over 6 months.

 - Take as a standalone short course for pharmacists who are already non-medical prescribers or with our Independent Prescribing course for a PGCert award.

 - Have your fees paid by Health Education England North West if you work in urgent/emergency care in an NHS organisation in NW England.

 Attending an open day is a great way to discover what it's like to study at Manchester.
-Find out more about the University's open days .
+Find out more about our upcoming open days .